The Camel (Parks and Recreation): Plot

-In a B plot, Andy (Chris Pratt) is doing well in his new job as the Pawnee shoeshiner, and Ron pays for a shine.
+In a B plot, Andy is doing well in his new job as the Pawnee shoeshiner, and Ron pays for a shine.
 Ron is impressed when Andy actually eases the pain from his bunion, and he later purposely scuffs his shoe so he can get a second shine.
 Andy is initially flattered, but starts to grow uncomfortable when Ron returns for a third shoeshine.
 This time, Ron makes an involuntary noise that sounds like a sexual moan, seriously embarrassing both men.
 After a day of avoiding each other, Ron and Andy discuss the noise and decide it would be best to simply pretend it never happened.

 Production

 "The Camel" was written by Rachel Axler and directed by Millicent Shelton.
 It derives its title from the figure of speech that a camel is "a horse made by a committee".
 When the parks department puts together a mural proposal using elements of six different pieces of art, which Mark refers to in the episode as a camel.
 The episode features a guest appearance by stand-up comedian Kirk Fox as Joe, Leslie's nemesis from the Pawnee sewer department.
 Within a week of the episode's original broadcast, a deleted scene from "The Camel" was made available on the official Parks and Recreation website.
 In the 90-second clip, Ann tries to get out of helping with the mural, April looks through a dumpster for inspiration and Ron defends "cookie cutter art" by saying, "There's nothing wrong with a cookie cutter.
 You know what you get with a cookie cutter?
 Perfectly shaped cookies!"